mattermost/docs/source/administration/config-settings.rst

 +----------------------------------------------------------------------------------------+

 .. note::
-  By setting this, all ES indexes created by MM are given the provided prefix.
-This will make it possible for two MM installs to share an ES cluster by setting different prefixes so the index names don't collide.
+  When this setting is used, all Elasticsearch indexes created by Mattermost are given this prefix.
+You can set different prefixes so that multiple Mattermost deployments can share an Elasticsearch cluster setting without the index names colliding.

 Live Indexing Batch Size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^